-Spokespersons for both companies told BetArizona.com on Monday that customers responded positively to early registration deals from the sportsbooks in Arizona, representing a new era for betting in the Grand Canyon state.
+Spokespersons for both companies told BetArizona.com on Monday that customers responded positively to early registration deals from the Arizona sports betting apps, representing a new era for betting in the Grand Canyon state.

 A spokesperson from WynnBET said, “response has been great,” and would offer another update later in the week.